futzu/SCTE35_threefive/README.md

 # :rocket: threefive

-#### threefive is a SCTE35 Parser, Decoder, Encoder library in Python3.
+#### threefive is a SCTE35 Decoder,Editor, Encoder, and Parser library in Python3.

 * References the __2020 SCTE35__ Specification.